ghadiben0/Project-Zum-Portal/docs/source/zumportaldefinition.rst

 .. code-block:: console

    As part of the onboarding process, each Role is assigned a valid credential in the form of an auto-generated password.
 This password is temporary and must be used within 24 hours of issuance.
-Othrwise it expires.
+Otherwise it expires.
+   This requires requesting from you **Administrator** to use **Resend Email** funtionality to be able to register and access your application.

 .. note::